-Last Updated on May 26, 2024 by thecapetownblog
+Last Updated on July 9, 2024 by Hannah Stephenson

 I absolutely love Sundays in Cape Town.
 It’s the perfect opportunity to take advantage of all of the wholesome and outdoorsy activities on offer here, from hitting the beach to having brunch a farmer’s market, or enjoying some wine tasting!
 And if you’re not one for a slow Sunday, then there are plenty of adventures to be had, from kayaking with dolphins to paragliding.
 To be honest, every day in Cape Town is an absolute pleasure, but Sundays can be extra special!